kalfasyan/vresto/docs/getting-started/setup.md

 3. Follow the official guide: [S3 Registration](https://documentation.dataspace.copernicus.eu/APIs/S3.html#registration)
 4. Create your S3 credentials (access key + secret key)

-**Note:** If you skip this step, vresto will auto-generate temporary S3 credentials with usage limits.
+⚠️ **Important:** If you skip this step, vresto will auto-generate temporary S3 credentials with **strict usage limits**.
+These temporary credentials have limited quotas and will be exhausted quickly if you perform large downloads.
+To avoid hitting quota restrictions, it's highly recommended to request your own permanent S3 credentials from Copernicus Dataspace (see link above).

 ## Step 2: Configure Environment